 Lasagne, it is a classic dish and one that many Coeliac’s lament.
 For me, I watched the evolution of the gluten free lasagne.
 Starting with vegetables instead of pasta sheets, then to dried pasta sheets.
 Most were only big enough to make personal lasagne.
 After all this, we finally were rewarded with the Latina Fresh sheets.
 These were beautiful and made fantastic tasting lasagna.

-The Latina Fresh Lasagne sheets are definitely my go to if I want a simple and quick dish.
-However, I also really enjoy making my own.
+The Latina Fresh Lasagne sheets were my go to if I wanted a simple and quick dish.
+Unfortunately, they were discontinued.
+Thankfully, I also really enjoy making my own pasta.
 There is something very satisfying about watching people enjoy fresh pasta and sauces you made yourself.

 Over on Instagram when I shared my new pasta maker, a few people asked for my recipe.
 While there are many different ways you can put together gluten free pasta.
 I found that not many catered to using a store-bought flour mix.
 Store-bought flour mixes usually contain xanthan gum which means you don’t need to add any extra.
 If you do like to mix your own flour you can add in your own Xanthan gum at a ratio of 1 Tsp per Cup of flour.